With utility prices at an all time high, effective energy management has never been more important

 When it comes to energy management, small changes can make a big difference, so get in the habit of carrying out positive energy housekeeping within your workplace.
 This includes being more mindful about your factory’s lighting (switching off lights when they’re not in use and swapping out traditional lightbulbs for LED alternatives).
 Servicing your boiler, recirculating heat and making sure fridge units remain fully sealed can also contribute to lower energy costs over time.
 Share this mindfulness with the rest of your team so that everyone involved in on the same page, and you’ll find that these small habits start to make a significant difference.

-Seek out support from Consultiv Utilities
+Energy procurement services: seek out support from Consultiv Utilities